michaelmiaomiao/michaelmiaomiao.github.io/_posts/2019-10-24-Data_Science_Concepts.md

 #### Inference:
 we want to understand the relationship between X and Y. We can no longer treat fˆ as a black box since we want to understand how Y changes with respect to X = (X1, X2, ...Xp)

+#### More About c
+The error term c is composed of the reducible and irreducible error, which will prevent us from ever obtaining a perfect fˆ estimate.

 ## stats power
 ## Factor Analysis